tinuwalther/tinuwalther.github.io/_posts/dev/2019-08-12-schedtasks.md

 Error | Problem | Solution
 -|-|-
+0x1 | Path to the program does not exists | Correct the Path to the program e.g. change powershell.exe to C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
 0xFFFD0000 | Path to the script does not exists | Correct the Path to the script

 # See also